mikebranstein/nativescript-workshop-instructions/src/chapters/chapter0.md

 Key concepts and take aways:
 * NativeScript app architecture
-* using the NativeScript CLI (command line interface) tools
+* Using the NativeScript CLI (command line interface) tools
-  * creating and scaffolding apps
+  * Creating and scaffolding apps
-  * building apps
+  * Building apps
-  * running apps in an emulator
+  * Running apps in an emulator
-* pages
+* Pages
-* navigation
+* Navigation
-* basic UI elements (labels, buttons, textboxes, etc.)
+* Basic UI elements (labels, buttons, textboxes, etc.)
-* organizing your UI with layouts
+* Organizing your UI with layouts
-* styling your app with CSS
+* Styling your app with CSS
-* data binding
+* Data binding
-* using plugins
+* Using plugins

 ### Materials